 Application For Admission

-Applicants should submit their choice of the Coalition Application, Common Application, or Universal College Application and must also complete the University of Chicago Supplement.
+Applicants should submit their choice of the Coalition Application, or Common Application and must also complete the University of Chicago Supplement.
 Applicants will also receive a UChicago Account, where they can submit information and view their admissions decision.

 Select One of Three Applications